 - 9.1 Emberton is located within the River Ouse valley, slightly elevated above the flood plain.
-The risk of fluvial flooding within the village is low, although other parts of the parish including Petsoe End are affected and are at medium risk.
-The risk of flooding from surface water (pluvial), primarily from heavy rainfall during storm events overwhelming the drainage system, is more widespread through the village, as indicated by Figure 15. - 9.2 The Environment Agency Flood Map for Planning identifies that some of the village is at risk from surface water (Pluvial) flooding, primarily from surface water running off the surrounding fields when the ground is saturated or during storm events.
+The risk of fluvial flooding within the village is low, although other parts of the parish including Petsoe End are affected and are at medium risk (see Figure 12).
+The risk of flooding from surface water (pluvial), primarily from heavy rainfall during storm events overwhelming the drainage system, is more widespread through the village. - 9.2 The Environment Agency Flood Map for Planning identifies the extent of fluvial flooding north of the village, and how this follows the path of the brook running from Petsoe End towards the River Ouse.